Skip to main content

 The sweetness comes from the leaf, not the flower.
 The glycoside concentration is highest just before flowering.
 Once plants begin to flower, glycoside content drops and plants put energy into seed production rather than leaf growth.

 Stevia is a tender perennial - it survives outdoors year-round only in zones 9-11 (where frost is rare to absent).
-In zones 8, it may survive mild winters with heavy mulching.
-In zones 4-7, it dies with hard frost and should be overwintered indoors as a potted plant or propagated from cuttings before frost.
+In zone 8, it may survive mild winters with heavy mulching over the crown, but there’s no guarantee.
+In zones 4-7, it dies with hard frost and must be overwintered indoors as a potted plant or propagated from cuttings before frost.
 It regrows vigorously from the root crown if protected from freezing.

 The ROI case